Signs of healing in Texas town a year after deadly plant blast

 "Last year's tragedy touched the lives of every member of the West community, and touched the hearts of all Texans," Perry said in a statement.
 "These recovery funds will help the people of West rebuild their lives and invest in the future of their community."

-The source of the explosion was ammonium nitrate stored in a wooden container at the plant, investigators said, but they have yet to identify what caused the fire that set it off.
+The source of the explosion was ammonium nitrate that was stored in a wooden container at the plant, investigators said, but they have yet to identify what caused the fire that set it off.

 The ammonium nitrate detonated with the force of approximately 15,000 to 20,000 pounds of TNT, according to federal officials.